 Divine female power associated with watercourses.

-This, obviously, was subsequent to the rise of the doctrine of Zoroastrianism: a hymn dedicated to Miθra is in fact perfectly possible in the Yašt, but not in the earlier Yasna or the Gāθā, i.e. in the Old Avestan texts, which set out the early Mazdean doctrine; in this case we are confronted with a subsequent period (although as of yet it has not been possible to guage the span between the two points in time), when the doctrine has already undergone modifications and adjustments from the initial form.
+This, obviously, was subsequent to the rise of the doctrine of Zoroastrianism: a hymn dedicated to Miθra is in fact perfectly possible in the Yašt, but not in the earlier Yasna or the Gāθā, i.e. in the Old Avestan texts, which set out the early Mazdean doctrine; in this case we are confronted with a subsequent period (although as of yet it has not been possible to gauge the span between the two points in time), when the doctrine has already undergone modifications and adjustments from the initial form.

 xvarǝnō: (acc. n. sing.) from xvarǝnah- , a term indicating the glory with which Vǝrǝθraγna is always surrounded.